andyatkinson/andyatkinson.github.io/_posts/2024-09-02-copy-swap-drop-postgres-table-shrink.md

 layout: post
 permalink: /copy-swap-drop-postgres-table-shrink
 title: 'Shrinking Big PostgreSQL tables: Copy-Swap-Drop'
+date: 2024-09-06
-tags: []
+tags: [PostgreSQL]
 comments: true
-hidden: true
 ---

 In this post, you'll learn a recipe that you can use to "shrink" a large table.
 This is a good fit when only a portion of the data is accessed, the big table has become unwieldy, and you don't want a heavier solution like table partitioning.

 This recipe has been used on tables with billions of rows, and *without* taking Postgres offline.
 How does it work?

-## Postgres details
+## Postgres testing details
-These are the details where these steps have been tested:
+These are the PostgreSQL instance details where this was tested:

 - PostgreSQL 16
 - Transactions use the default isolation level of `READ COMMITTED`